jason-green-io/securityonion/README.md

 so.seed needs to go into /isobuild/preseed

-addtoisolinux.cfg needs to be added to the end of isolinux.cfg
+txt.cfg needs to replace the one in /isobuild/isolinux